xenit-eu/docker-alfresco/README.md

 * alfresco-global.properties

 The alfresco-global.properties can be set via a generic mechanism by setting environment variables of the form GLOBAL_<parameter>, e.g. GLOBAL_alfresco.host.
-They can also be set via environment variables of the form JAVA_OPTS_<ignored_key> where the value should be "-Dkey=value".

 A subset of the alfresco-global.properties have also dedicated environment variables e.g. SOLR_SSL.
 Generic variables take precedence.